PjgZSK/learn/opengl/helloTriangle.md

 * other
     tessellation stage
     transform feedback loop
-* in modern opengl we are required to defined at least a vertex and fragment shader of our own(there is no default vertex/fragment
+* in modern OpenGL we are required to defined at least a vertex and fragment shader of our own(there is no default vertex/fragment
     shaders on the GPU)

 * normalized device coordinates(NDC)